Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1804.md

 tags = ["releases", "sabayon"]
 +++

-The team behind Sabayon is excited to present you the latest of its releases:
+The team behind Sabayon is excited to present you the latest release:
 Sabayon 18.04.

 Sabayon is a modern and easy to use distribution based on Gentoo, which follows a reliable rolling release model.

-Originally we planned to release it last December, but than an update with GCC on Gentoo profiles made us compile all packages again.
+Originally we planned to release it last December, but then an update with GCC on Gentoo profiles made us rebuild almost all packages.
-In January, Spectre and Meltdown happened, so we wanted to have something not only stable, but as secure as we could have it.

 Please read on or [download](/download) your flavour :-)

-In general, this new release is a new snapshot so that after fresh install you have less updates, but there is more: it has been worked out, tested, improved, fixed and discussed, all within the small but active team of the voluteers that work on this distribution, so that we can get it, install it and enjoy it!
+In general, the release is a new snapshot so that after fresh install you have less updates, but there is more: it has been worked out, tested, improved, fixed and discussed, all within the small but active team of voluteers that work on this distribution, so that you can get it, install it and enjoy it!

 ## Changes